koendv/paste_dispenser/README.md

 A foot pedal switch has the advantage that it frees up a hand.
 Using a foot switch is also more stable; when pushing a button on the dispenser itself the syringe always moves a little bit.

-Suitable foot pedals are [Adafruit product ID 423](https://www.adafruit.com/product/423) and [Sparkfun COM-11192](https://www.sparkfun.com/products/11192), also found at ebay and aliexpress.
-These foot pedals are simple on/off switches,  normally open.
+Suitable foot pedals are [Adafruit product ID 423](https://www.adafruit.com/product/423) and [Sparkfun COM-11192](https://www.sparkfun.com/products/11192).

+These foot pedal switches, also for sale at ebay and aliexpress, are simple on/off switches, normally open.
 Speed controller foot pedals with a potentiometer will **not** work.

 ## Display